sbibers/minishell/README.md

 - **C programming language**: The core of `minishell` is written in C, using basic system calls to handle user input and execute commands.
 - **Makefile**: For compiling and managing the build process.

----

-## How to Contribute

-Feel free to fork the repository and submit pull requests if you'd like to contribute improvements or report bugs.
-This is an ongoing project, and contributions are welcome.

----

-## License

-This project is open source under the MIT License.